10 Ways to Save Money on Monthly Rent Payments

 How to Save Money While Renting

-If you’re having trouble securing a low rent, or obligations are keeping you tied down in an expensive city, consider some of these cost-effective strategies to trim down on your monthly expenses and save money.
+If you’re having trouble securing a low rent, or obligations keep you living in an expensive city, consider some of these cost-effective strategies to trim down on your monthly expenses and save money.

-- Saving on utilities: According to the Department of Energy (DOE), Americans spend an average of $2,200 a year on utilities.
-That’s $183 a month, and half of that goes to heating and cooling our homes.
-A lot of this energy is wasted by inefficient appliances along with drafty windows and doors that make it harder for your home to maintain a comfortable temperature.
+Saving on utilities: According to the Department of Energy (DOE), Americans spend an average of $2,200 a year on utilities.
+That’s $183 a month, and half of that goes to heating and cooling.
+A lot of that is wasted by inefficient appliances, along with drafty windows and doors that make it harder to maintain a comfortable temperature.
 Wasted energy equals wasted money.
 You can save money on utilities by upgrading old appliances or making some repairs around the house.
-However, you should talk to your landlord before making any drastic changes to make sure he or she is on the same page.
+However, you should talk to your landlord before making any major changes.

-- Switching cable providers: If you have cable, consider switching providers or downgrading your package.
-Sometimes, cable options are limited based on your location.
-The most affordable option may not service where you live.
-It’s still worth negotiating with your current provider for a lower rate.
-If you threaten to switch providers or ditch the service completely, they may be more open to negotiations.
+Switching cable providers: If you have cable, consider switching providers or downgrading your package.
+Cable options may be limited where you live, and the most affordable option may not be available there.
+It’s still worth negotiating with your provider for a lower rate.
+If you threaten to switch providers or ditch the service, they may be more open to negotiations.

 Don’t Use Credit Cards for Rent

-Watch out for advice to pay rent with a credit card so you can cash in on mileage rewards or cashback from credit card companies.
-Property managers typically hit you with a service charge that will exceed any sort of cash-back, plus you’re risking overloading your credit card.
+You may hear it’s a good idea to pay rent with a credit card so you can cash in on mileage rewards or cash back from credit card companies.
+It’s not.
+Property managers typically hit you with a service charge that will exceed any benefit, and you’re also risking overloading your credit card.

-It will hurt your credit score, and the last thing you want to do, while trying to save money, is to add credit card debt.
+If you don’t pay your balance monthly, it will hurt your credit score.
+And the last thing you want to do, while trying to save money, is to add credit card debt.